This post may contain affiliate links. Please see my full disclosure policy for details.

 Six weeks of resistance training or aerobic exercise led to a remission rate of 60 percent and 40 percent, respectively, among women ages 18 to 37 with generalized anxiety disorder, a study completed by The University of Georgia found.

-If you’re looking for a natural aid for your anxiousness, overthinking, or “mom brain” CBD oil is another great option.
+If you’re looking for a natural aid for your anxiousness, overthinking, or “mom brain,” CBD oil is another excellent option.

 Cannabidiol (CBD) is one of the many types of compounds known as cannabinoids found in the cannabis plant.
 It is not intoxicating and does not have any of the psychoactive properties that its cousin marijuana has.